medheerajput/Mini-Ecommerce-Store/README.md

 E-Commerce Project - README

--- Watch project presentaion video - which i uploaded on github ,download and watch
+-- Watch project presentaion video after download - which i uploaded on github if you dont wanna setup the project

 # Project Overview--
 -- This is a fully functional e-commerce application built using MongoDB, Node.js, Express, React, and Stripe Payment Integration.
 The project ensures stock validation and prevention of duplicate orders using MongoDB transactions (which require replication setup).